Science

 This advanced course offers students the opportunity to study Nature’s chemical artistry beyond the confines of a regular classroom environment.
 In the first portion of the course, students work to develop molecular-level understanding of biological systems and master an arsenal of techniques for probing these systems, including gel electrophoresis, chromatography, spectroscopy, and molecular modeling.
 In the second portion of the course, students design and conduct original research on self-selected biochemical problems.
 Independent work is communicated through a final poster presentation.

-• Credits: Full Credit
+- Credits: Full Credit

-• Open To: I, II
+- Open To: I, II

-• Prerequisites: Permission of the department plus Honors Chemistry or AP Chemistry
+- Prerequisites: Permission of the department plus Honors Chemistry or AP Chemistry

-• School Level: Upper School
+- School Level: Upper School

-• Term Offered: Fall or Spring
+- Term Offered: Fall Only

 Advanced Projects in Robotics

-• Credits: Full Credit
+- Credits: Full Credit

-• Open To: I, II, III, IV
+- Open To: I, II, III, IV

-• School Level: Upper School
+- School Level: Upper School

-• Term Offered: Fall or Spring
+- Term Offered: Fall or Spring

 Electronics Design and Engineering

-The Electronics Design and Engineering course is the next step in the engineering and design pathway.
-This project based course will see each student begin to further develop the concepts and skills needed to continue their computer science journey.
-The course will focus on flourishing technologies, such as computer-aided design(CAD), 3D modeling and printing, 3D accelerometers and sensors to design and create sophisticated solutions to real world problems.
-In this engaging and hands-on course, students will design, test, prototype and ultimately manufacture a finished product at the conclusion of the course.
+Electronics Design and Engineering will focus on technologies such as computer-aided design (CAD), 3D modeling and printing, 3D accelerometers, and sensors to design and create sophisticated electronic systems to solve real-world problems.
+In this engaging and hands-on course, students will design, test, prototype, and ultimately manufacture a finished product upon completing the course.
 This course is especially suited for students interested in engineering who have already taken Robotics or have prior programming experience.
-Through a number of projects, students will expand their existing skills in computer design, programming, embedded chip analysis and coding, and the engineering design process. ** Credits will be given as a Science course.**
+Through various projects, students will expand their existing skills in computer design, programming, embedded chip analysis, and coding, as well as the engineering design process. ** Credits will be given as a Science course.**

-• Credits: Full Credit
+- Credits: Full Credit

-• Open To: I, II, III
+- Open To: I, II, III, IV

-• School Level: Upper School
+- School Level: Upper School

-• Term Offered: Spring Only
+- Term Offered: Spring Only